 Middlesex County in the centre is predominantly made up of plantations - so you could tour a coffee, rum or chocolate factory.
 Other sights include Dunn's River Falls, Dolphin Cove and the Ochos Rios Marine Park - so this is the county for adventures!
 You can also visit Nine Mile where Bob Marley grew up.

 Over in the East, Sussex County boasts plenty of unspoilt beaches as well as the island's capital of Kingston.
 Port Royal and the Blue Mountains are also well worth spending time at, and you can also enjoy white water rafting on the Rio Grande.

-Make sure that you sample some of the delicious local dishes too - Jerk Chicken and roasted breadfruit, are some street favourites, which you can find cooking at street stalls day and night, and ackee and saltfish and curried goat are quintessential Jamaican dishes.
+Wherever you go make sure that you sample some of the delicious local dishes - Jerk Chicken and roasted breadfruit are some street favourites, and ackee and saltfish and curried goat are quintessential Jamaican dishes.
 Want more tips?
 Then our Jamaica guide is where you need to go next!